 You pay less when you choose a car service preferred by your car insurance company (Werkstattbindung)

-During my first years in Germany, I always ticked the option in the Check24* form to choose for myself the car service where my car would be repaired in case of a breakdown.
+During my first years in Germany, I always ticked the option on the Check24 form to choose for myself the car service where my car would be repaired in case of breakdown.

-But in time, realizing that I could save some money if I left the car service to the choice of the insurer, I checked the “Ohne Werkstattbindung” option.
+But over time, I realized I could save some money by leaving car service to the insurer’s choice, and I checked the “Ohne Werkstattbindung” option.

 And it happened that I scratched my car and had to go to the repair with it, on the comprehensive insurance.
 Everything worked like clockwork.
-The workshop chosen by the insurer specialized exclusively in such cases.
+The car repair workshop chosen by the insurer specializes only in such cases.

 The more kilometers you driver, the higher the insurance premium (Jährliche Fahrleistung)

 - up to 3,000 km / year